microsoft/OpenAIWorkshop/scenarios/prompt_engineering/04_Fine_Tuning.md

 ---
 ## What is Fine Tuning?

-Fine-tuning is a process of customizing an existing AI model for a specific task or domain by using additional data.
-OpenAI offers fine-tuning for its language models such as GPT-3, which can generate natural language texts for various purposes.
+Fine-tuning is the process of customizing an existing AI model for a specific task or domain by using additional data.
+OpenAI offers fine-tuning for its language models, such as GPT-3, which can generate natural language texts for various purposes.

-Fine-tuning allows users to create customized models that can produce more accurate and relevant outputs than the general models.
+Fine-tuning allows users to create customized models that can produce more accurate and relevant outputs than general models.

 To fine-tune an OpenAI model, users need to prepare their own training and validation data, select a base model, and use the OpenAI CLI or Studio to start the fine-tuning job.